-- A completed application (on paper or online) - A minimum undergraduate GPA of 3.2 - 15 credits in Psychology including Psychological Statistics, Experimental Psychology, Psychopathology, Human Development and either General Psychology OR Personality Theory with at least a B in each - 18 credits in studio art including drawing, painting, and three-dimensional work with at least a B in each - Official undergraduate/graduate transcripts - Writing sample: Submission of a paper of 5-10 pages that was previously submitted in an undergraduate psychology or art therapy course formatted in APA style. - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media - Two letters of recommendation, preferably from former professors or current employer - Personal and group interviews required
+- A completed application (on paper or online) - · A minimum undergraduate GPA of 3.2 - 6 credits in Psychology including Psychopathology and Human Development with at least a B in each.
+A course in psychology statistics is recommended - 18 credits in studio art including drawing, painting, and three-dimensional work with at least a B in each - Official undergraduate/graduate transcripts - Writing sample: Submission of a paper of 5-10 pages that is formatted in APA style. - Art portfolio of 10-15 pieces, slides, or digital copies evidencing proficiency in drawing, painting, three-dimensional work as well as a range of media - Two letters of recommendation, preferably from former professors or current employer - · Personal and group interviews required